 Proposal 1: You may either vote "For" the nominees to the board of directors or you may "Withhold" your vote for any nominee you specify.
-Proposals 2, 3, 4, and 5: You may vote "For" or "Against" or abstain from voting on the proposals to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm (Proposal 2); to adopt and approve an amendment to our Second Amended and Restated Certificate of Incorporation to increase the authorized number of shares of our capital stock from 111,000,000 to 251,000,000 and the number of authorized shares of our common stock from 110,000,000 to 250,000,000 (Proposal 3); to approve, contingent upon the adoption and approval of Proposal No. 3, an amendment and restatement of our 2022 Omnibus Equity Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder by 4,000,000 shares to 5,453,107 shares (Proposal 4); and to adopt and approve an amendment to our Second Amended and Restated Certificate of Incorporation to effect a reverse stock split of our issued shares of common stock at a ratio within the range of not less than 1-for-10 and not greater than 1-for-50, with the exact ratio within such range to be determined at the sole discretion of our board of directors (Proposal 5).
+Proposals 2, 3, 4, and 5: You may vote "For" or "Against" or abstain from voting on the proposals to ratify the selection of Ernst & Young LLP as our independent registered public accounting firm (Proposal 2); to adopt and approve an amendment to our Second Amended and Restated Certificate of Incorporation to increase the authorized number of shares of our capital stock from 111,000,000 to 251,000,000 and the number of authorized shares of our common stock from 110,000,000 to 250,000,000 (Proposal 3); to approve an amendment and restatement of our 2022 Omnibus Equity Incentive Plan to increase the number of shares (Proposal 4); and to adopt and approve an amendment to our Second Amended and Restated Certificate of Incorporation to effect a reverse stock split of our issued shares of common stock at a ratio within the range of not less than 1-for-10 and not greater than 1-for-50, with the exact ratio within such range to be determined at the sole discretion of our board of directors (Proposal 5).